OneFourBrandon/BrandonBarkerWT1/_pages/about.md

 align="left"
 style="margin-right:20px;border-radius:10px;" />
 </p>
 During my work term, I gained a much clearer understanding of how the IT department at CCS operates as a whole.
 By managing and assigning tickets, I was able to see which issues belonged to which teams and how different groups worked together to resolve problems.
-This gave me insight into the specialized roles within CCS, such as Managed Desktops, Networking, and Information Security, and how each contributes to keeping the university’s systems running smoothly.
+This gave me insight into the specialized roles within CCS, such as Managed Desktops, Networking, and Information Security, and how each contributes to keeping the University as a whole from crashing and burning.

-This experience also helped me recognize the importance of efficient ticket assignment—not only for ensuring problems reach the right team quickly but also for balancing workloads across the department.
-By observing these processes, I developed a stronger appreciation for the complexity of an enterprise-level IT environment and how those practices can apply to businesses beyond the university.
+This experience also helped me see the difference efficient ticket assignment makes, not only for ensuring problems reach the right team quickly, but also for balancing workloads across the department so, for example, one team wouldn't have to answer every question.
+By basically becoming this process, I developed a stronger appreciation for the nature of a massive IT environment and how those practices can apply to businesses beyond the university.

 ---